udaniwijewardhana/UDMTA/README.md

   1. Species - Different species
   2. Year - Detected Year
   3. Count - Species count
 with or without predictor variables (numeric/factor).
 The above names are case sensitive.
-A sample format of the data can be found in https://github.com/uwijewardhana/UDMTA.
+A sample format of the data can be found in Data.CSV.

 ## Installation Instructions